AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-09-Making-of-Vestige.md

 <p><i>Vestige #25</i></p>
 <p></p>

 However interesting, these backgrounds are a bit bland.
 I wanted to decorate them a little, and make them visually a bit more interesting.
 One of my first ideas was to add cracks and fissures reminiscent of an old, brittle wall.
-After initial version, my partner commented and said "What are these?
-Ancient writing systems?", and I liked that idea so I leaned into it.
+After initial version, my partner commented and said "What is this?
+Some kind of ancient writing system?", and I liked that idea so I leaned into it.

 Instead of utilizing regular lines or dashed ones (that can be achieved through the drawingContext), I made my own!
 For this process we also step through the canvas from the left to right.
 Then in each of these sections we randomly choose a starting point for our line (we position it somewhere in the upper half of the canvas) and an end point (somewhere in the bottom half at random):